 We were fortunate to have United Nations Deputy Secretary General Amina Mohammed, who directly oversees the SDG process, attend this year’s 17 Rooms.
 Through her active participation, Mohammed carefully listened to what all the Rooms shared, and responded to the concrete ideas and proposals she heard with passion.

 One highlight from this year’s gathering was the recognition that the SDGs matter and are more relevant than ever amidst the current crises our societies are facing, where the most vulnerable people have been hit the hardest.
-Much more still needs to be done, and the key to our future will be to put justice and sustainability at the heart of the recovery strategy.

 Along with The Brookings Institution, The Rockefeller Foundation designed a careful process to help leaders committed to action define a course of action that is big enough to matter, but concrete and distinct enough to actually get done.